SGTinkers/Terawhere-iOS/README.md

 Let's build friendships together.

 ### Changelog
+29 May 2017:
+- Added a custom map annotation
+- Slight UI change to screens for booking rides, viewing offers and viewing bookings

 28 May 2017:
 - Improvement to autolayout in Bookings list and Offers list screen
 - Added map pin icon